 Despite gaining some success as a highlife artist, Nino couldn’t shake the feeling that he was destined to do something else.
 A turning point came when he was hospitalised after having a car accident that could have cost him his voice and limbs.

-“I remember lying in the hospital bed and watching myself performing my highlife tracks on TV and hearing my songs on the radio, but I thought – I haven’t done what I am supposed to do,” he said
+“I remember lying in the hospital bed and watching myself performing my tracks on TV and hearing my songs on the radio.
+That’s when I thought, I haven’t done what I am supposed to do,” he said

 As softly-spoken as Nino is, his singing voice is a clear contradiction.
 His sentences are punctuated by a rich booming tenor when he breaks into Handel’s Cogeti or Nessun Dorma (None Shall Sleep) –from the Giacomo Puccini’s opera Turandot – just to hammer home his point.
 His passion is infectious.